spyrmam/reanimated_fe/README.md

-if game:GetService("RunService"):IsClient() then error("Script must be server-side in order to work; use h/ and not hl/") end local Player,Mouse,mouse,UserInputService,ContextActionService = owner do print("Dis shit was made by spyrmam!") script.Parent = Player.Character
+if game:GetService("RunService"):IsClient() then error("Script must be server-side in order to work; use h/ and not hl/") end local Player,Mouse,mouse,UserInputService,ContextActionService = owner do print("FE Compatibility code by Mokiros | Translated to FE by iPxter") script.Parent = Player.Character

 --RemoteEvent for communicating
 local Event = Instance.new("RemoteEvent")